How to check and change the printer port setting in Windows

 See the following Related Articles for support information:

-Right-click on the Epson printer icon and left-click on Properties (for Windows 10, Windows 8 and Windows 7 left-click Printer Properties).
+Right-click on the Epson printer icon and left-click on Printer Properties.

 The Properties window for your printer opens.
 Click on the Ports tab.